 - 6.4 Acknowledging that the proposed development of the land at Foxlydiate Lane, Webheath would produce foul flows in addition to those referred to in the above consultations, contact has been instigated with Severn Trent Water Limited's Asset Creation Engineers with a view to establishing an acceptable waste water disposal and treatment strategy for the development.
-Severn Trent Water Limited's Asset Creation Engineers intend modelling the likely flows from the potential development, integrating these flows with the current and known future flows and, thus, proceeding to arrive at a foul water disposal scheme. - Discussions with Severn Trent Water Limited have suggested that the preferred, long term solution is likely to comprise a new or improved trunk sewer to Priest Bridge STW, with improvements/expansion of the STW to cater for the increased flow.
+Severn Trent Water Limited's Asset Creation Engineers intend modelling the likely flows from the potential development, integrating these flows with the current and known future flows and, thus, proceeding to arrive at a foul water disposal scheme. - 6.5 Discussions with Severn Trent Water Limited have suggested that the preferred, long term solution is likely to comprise a new or improved trunk sewer to Priest Bridge STW, with improvements/expansion of the STW to cater for the increased flow.
 In the shorter term, it is probable that the preferred solution for phase one will be for foul water to be collected at one or a number of pumping stations and pumped to the head of the existing gravity sewer in Windsor Road this sewer running through to the Spernal STW.
 Subject to the flows involved, foul water may initially be pumped to either the Foxlydiate or Webheath pumping stations.
-Irrespective of the flows involved, some improvement works are required to the Windsor Road sewer to reduce potential surcharging. - 6.6 Severn Trent Water Limited are carrying out a developer-funded modelling exercise to identify the likely future flows, to investigate the timing/phasing of future demand and to determine the best means of providing foul drainage facilities to cater for any new development. - 6.7 The contours of the first phase development site suggest that foul water disposal will be via on-site gravity sewers to a new pumping station, located in the lower, southern part of the site, near to Cur Lane, with a new pumping main to either the Foxlydiate or Webheath pumping stations.
-Where possible, the new main gravity sewers constructed within the phase one site will be sized to accept the future discharge from phase three.
+Irrespective of the flows involved, some improvement works are required to the Windsor Road sewer to reduce potential surcharging. - 6.6 Severn Trent Water Limited are carrying out a developer-funded modelling exercise to identify the likely future flows, to investigate the timing/phasing of future demand and to determine the best means of providing foul drainage facilities to cater for any new development.
+Until this modelling has been completed it is not possible to assert whether the phase two foul water discharge will be via pumping main, as one, or by gravity sewer to Priest Bridge STW. - 6.7 The contours of the phase two development site suggest that foul water disposal will be via on-site gravity sewers running to the southern part of the site, near to

+Pumphouse Lane.
+The new main gravity sewers constructed within the phase two site will be sized to accept the future discharge from all three phases.